 The International Coaching Federation estimated that there were approximately 71,000 coach practitioners in 2019, an increase of 33% on 2015.
 However as life coaching isn’t regulated, it’s hard to say just how many people are advertising themselves as a life coach.
 The true number of supposed life coaches could be much higher.

 Personally I’ve been bombarded by offers for quick life fixes through social media.
-With just one credit card payment I could see my life transformed.
+With just one credit card payment I could see my life transformed through a single session.
 Yeah, sure.

-And for a few hundred dollars and a quick glance over an ebook, I could be coaching others too.
+And for a few hundred dollars and a quick glance over an e-book, I could be coaching others too.
 And then I could move onto coaching coaches in a glorious pyramid scheme of fakery.
-There is nothing wrong with training and education, but when someone’s only credentials are to teach to teach, it all gets a bit ridiculous.
+My training involves part-time classes for about six months’, essays, recordings of my coaching and so on.

 It’s also worth investigating the supposed life coaches who were earning a six figure salary and want to teach you to do this too.
 Watch out for the con artists in life coach disguise who will claim that they had a hugely successful career in [insert industry] and now work as a coach.
 If they were so damn successful and enjoyed it so much, why aren’t they doing it now?
 There may well be a good reason for this, just as really good teachers and sport coaches are often better placed to train others than themselves.
-However I’d be wary of anyone making wild claims.
+However, I’d be wary of anyone making wild claims.
 I coach because I know how hard life abroad can be, and I now realise that it didn’t need to be so hard if I’d had a little more support and guidance.

 Moreover, even the best coach is only worth as much time and energy you are willing to invest.
 Just as if you consulted a doctor but refused to take the medicine, life coaching will be a waste of your time and money if you don’t make the effort.
 Save yourself the time and money.
 Book yourself a facial, a holiday or dinner with a friend.